 Role of the Care Manager

-Care Coordination Organization and Health Homes will assist individuals and/or their family/representatives with accessing services and benefits that support healthy, well–rounded and fulfilling lives.
 The coordination of an individual’s care is done through a dedicated Care Manager who oversees and coordinates access to all services.

-It is the responsibility of the Care Manager to support the person as he or she facilitates the Life Plan Meeting (to the extent the person prefers to do so) and to also ensure that all relevant and pertinent information is gathered from the care planning team, including habilitation providers, and reviewed to inform development of and updates to the Life Plan at the Life Plan meeting.
+The Care Manager to support the person as he or she facilitates the Life Plan Meeting (to the extent the person prefers to do so) and to also ensure that all relevant and pertinent information is gathered from the care planning team, including habilitation providers, and reviewed to inform development of and updates to the Life Plan at the Life Plan meeting.
 Such information may include but is not limited to:

 - Medical/health status